Architecture is a science of buildings.

 It maintains high sharpness and contrasts even at its maximum aperture setting.

-It improvingly reduces the distortion.
+It improves and reduces the distortion.

 It works to achieve maximum performance by eliminating other aberrations.